 Fortunately, there’s a lot you can do to stave off moisture and mildew.
-In this article, we’re going to cover our top tips for preventing condensation.
-Plus we’ll recommend our favorite RV dehumidifiers to get the job done faster.
+In this article, we’ll recommend the best RV dehumidifiers to get the job done faster.

 Condensation happens when a surface is cooler than the dew point.
 The dew point is the relationship between temperature and humidity.
 The more humidity you have, the higher your dew point.

 If a surface temperature is below the dew point, it means that water vapor condenses faster than it evaporates, creating moisture on that surface.

 How To Prevent Moisture Without An RV Dehumidifier: